 - Postsecondary and/or secondary credit earned

-- Students may take developmental/remedial coursework for dual credit
+- Students may take developmental/remedial courses through dual enrollment program

 - CTE component

 - Cap on number of credits students may earn

 - Students/parents must be notified of dual enrollment opportunities

 - Counseling/advising is made available to students

 - Who is primarily responsible for paying tuition